Azure/autorest.typescript/test/integration/generated/additionalProperties/README.md

 ### AdditionalPropertiesClient

-`AdditionalPropertiesClient` is the primary interface for developers using the AdditionalPropertiesClient library.
+`AdditionalPropertiesClient` is the primary interface for developers using the AdditionalProperties client library.
 Explore the methods on this client object to understand the different features of the AdditionalProperties service that you can access.